-Within a Census Tract: Applications earn points if the site is located in a Census Tract with values above the 50th percentile for indicators from the Census Bureau and Georgia Housing Needs Assessment.
+Within a Census Tract: Applications earn points if the site is located in a Census Tract with values at or above the 50th percentile for indicators from the Census Bureau and Georgia Housing Needs AssessmentAgency for Toxic Substances and Disease Registry of the U.S. Department of Health and Human Services.

-Near a Census Tract: Sites that are within .25 miles of, but not inside, a Census Tract above the 50th percentile for an indicator may use that Census Tract but receive one (1) less point.
+Near a Census Tract: Sites that are within .25 miles of, but not inside, a Census Tract at or above the 50th percentile for an indicator may use that Census Tract but receive one (1) less point.
 Distance is determined by the driving or walking distance from the Application site entrance to the Census Tract border.

-Points Number of Indicators Above 50th Percentile for the Census Tract 2 Indicators 3 Indicators 4 Indicators Points if site is Within a Census Tract for all indicators 6 8 10 Points if site is Near a Census Tract (within .25 miles of) for one or more indicators 5 7 9
+Points Number of Indicators Atat or Above 50th Percentile for the Census Tract 2 Indicators 3 Indicators 4 Indicators Points if site is Within a Census Tract for all indicators 6 8 10 Points if site is Near a Census Tract (within .25 miles of) for one or more indicators 5 7 9